xrdocs/virtual-routing/_tutorials/xrv-9000-ucs-m7-appliance-software-upgrade.md

 - CIMC firmware is located in <code>cimc/cimc.bin</code>
 - Signed BIOS is located in <code>bios/bios.pkg</code>

-The next part of the article will describe two ways to upgrade firmwares:
+The next part of the article will describe two ways to upgrade firmwares using:
 - CIMC GUI
 - CIMC CLI